 The practice of medicine is mixture of science and art.
 Reasonable physicians may recommend different methods of approaching a medical concern; and as a medical consumer, you have the right to explore those options.
 Once your deductible is reached, most health insurance policies will pay for a second opinion.
 Good physicians will not take offense to your asking for a second opinion.
 Obtaining a second opinion is one of the most important things you can do when given a recommendation for a procedure.

 Just as pursuing good medical care involves a partnership between you and your doctor, pursuing a medical malpractice case involves a partnership between you and your attorney.
 At Sobel Legal, after we do a telephonic interview with you to determine whether you might have a medical malpractice claim worthy of pursuing, we set-up an appointment for you to meet Kenneth J. Sobel, Esq.
-During that appointment, many more details will be discussed where some of the most intimate aspects of your life will be discussed in confidence.
 This is not only an opportunity for your attorney to evaluate your case, but more importantly, it is an opportunity for you to evaluate your attorney.
 During the course of your legal representation, you will receive advice from your attorney.
 It will be your choice whether to accept that advice and it is important that when your attorney makes a recommendation, that you trust your attorney.
 Having direct communication with Mr. Sobel enhances your ability to evaluate whether he would be a good fit for you; and once retained, builds the trust and confidence you will want to have in your attorney.
 A good relationship between us is something that not only you should value, but something that benefits us as well.
 If you believe that you or a family member may have a medical malpractice claim, we encourage you to call for a free consultation.
 We can be reached at 954-526-7007 .

 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 Contacting us does not create an attorney-client relationship.